zwplayer Subtitle Usage Guide

 var subtitleURL_korean = 'http://example.com/data/movies.en.srt';

-// Set first subtitle
+// Set the first subtitle track

 window.mainplayer.addSubtitle(subtitleURL_korean, '1');